-In 2011, revenue sharing from the national budget comprised two thirds of the combined income (€53.6 billion) of the 441 local and municipal governments; revenues raised by local governments themselves made up the remaining one third.
+Algemene Rekenkamer, Kaderwet zbo's.
+Rijkwijdte en implementatie, juni 2012 Task Funding Score: 6 In 2011, revenue sharing from the national budget comprised two thirds of the combined income (\subseteq 3.6 billion) of the 441 local and municipal governments; revenues raised by local governments themselves made up the remaining one third.
 One third of income from national revenue sharing comes from a general fund for local government (Gemeentefonds).
 The other third provided by the national budget comes from policy-related national subsidies (doeluitkeringen).
 In recent years, the financial position of local governments has been somewhat enhanced through growth of the general fund and more-than-average use of local governments' own revenues (minus local taxes).
 The general fund, which is the local governments' "pocket money" (because they may spend it as they like), is allocated to allow local governments to receive more as they need it.
 Article 2 of the Law on Financial Relations between National and Local Governments specifies that, if and when national policy imposes new tasks on local governments, the national government should also indicate how local costs may be covered (i.e., the "pay down to the nail" principle).
 There are about 60 criteria for allocating money, 75% of which are related somehow to the local/municipal district size (i.e., in terms of number of residents and dwellings, total road surface, number of waterways).
-Due to the economic crisis, the general fund was frozen at its 2008 level and has decreased somewhat (-0.5% to -1%) in 2011-2012.
-Budget prognoses for the general fund anticipate very modest additional growth starting in 2014-2016.
+Due to the SGI 2015 | 43 Netherlands Report economic crisis, the general fund was frozen at its 2008 level and has decreased somewhat (-0.5% to -1%) in 2011 - 2012.
 At present, the decentralization and integration subsidies comprise 14% of all income from the general fund (Gemeentefonds).
 Policy-related national subsidies have decreased in total income share (62% in 1990; 34% in 2011) and in number (from over 400 in 1985 to less than 50 at present).
-It is here that municipal governments fear heavy reductions to keep the Dutch national budget within the European Monetary Union norm of 3% of GDP, while national government simultaneously has far-reaching plans for decentralizing tasks (especially in youth and health care).
+As of 2015 national government implements far-reaching decentralizing of policy tasks (in youth work, chronic patient care, social benefits, activating employment programs).
+In spite of this, local government budgets are supposed to contribute to the national 3% EMU government deficit norm by accepting a decrease in their total budgets of -0.4% on average.
+In 2014 local governments on average receive €1091 per inhabitant; in the coming years this will decrease to approximately €50.
 In addition, national government has restricted the way municipal governments spend their own income.
+Local governments will be expected to "do more with less" in the upcoming years.
+Citation:

-Gijs Oskam, Gemeentefonds voor beginners, september 2012 (Conresenstudiecentrum.nl/producten/2012raadopzaterdag/B1%20Gemeentefonds) www.vng.nl/files/vng/brieven/2012/20121211_vng_reactie_gemeentefonds

-Constitutional Discretion Score: 4

-Dutch local governments are hybrids of "autonomy" and "co-government" forms.
+Gijs Oskam, Gemeentefonds voor beginners, september 2012 (Congresenstudiecentrum.nl/producten/2012raadopzaterdag/B1%20Gemeentefonds) $Vaststelling\ van\ de\ begrotingsstaat\ van\ het\ gemeentefonds\ voor\ het\ jaar\ 2014,\ fig.\ 2.2.3,\ p.\ 13,\ Tweede\ Kamer,\ vergaderjaar\ 2013-2014,\ 33\ 750\ B,\ nr.2$ Constitutional Discretion Score: 4 Dutch local governments are hybrids of "autonomy" and "co-government" forms.
 However, local autonomy is defined mostly negatively as pertaining to those tasks left to local discretion because they are not explicitly mentioned as national policy issues.
 Co-government is financially and materially constrained in quite some detail by ministerial grants.
 Increasingly, Dutch national government uses administrative and financial tools to steer and influence local policymaking.
 Some would go so far as to claim that, by violating the European Charter for Local Government, the aggregate of all these tools has created a culture of quality control and accountability that paralyzes local governments.
 This is due in part to popular and political opinion that local policymaking, levels of local service delivery and local taxes ought to be equal everywhere in the (small) country.
+Citation: